AxadjonovOyatillo21/Casting-Agency-API/backend/README.md

 ### Authentication:
   - This API requires auth, and uses auth0 authentication system
-  - **Auth type**: JWT
+  - **Auth type🔐**: JWT
-  - This API supports RBAC
+  - This API supports RBAC 🔐
   - There are 3 roles for management:
     ```code
-        - Assistant
+        - Assistant🔎
-        - Director
+        - Director🔎♻
-        - Executive Producer
+        - Executive Producer🔎♻🎥
     ```